PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 I tried talking her into seeing a doctor, but she wouldn't.
 My mom was the kind who wouldn't go see a doctor if her arm had fallen off.
 She'd just rub some dirt on it and carry on without complaint.

 Then one day she did something completely out of the ordinary for her.
 She called me and asked me to take her to the emergency room.
 She explained she had this deep burning in her lower abdomen for a long time and it was becoming more than even my tough as nails mother could bear.
 I didn't know it at the time but she had also been contemplating suicide.
 She had been in tremendous pain for many years and hid it way too well.
 I had noticed she had lost weight, but she said she was dieting.
 My mother was always dieting, ever since her husband (my father) called her "fatty."
-Thanks dad for giving my mother an eating disorder.
+Special shout-out to dear old dad for giving my mother an eating disorder.

 He explained to me my mother was riddled with cancer.
 It had probably started in her lower abdomen and had more than likely caused by the Endometriosis she had when she was a young mother.